The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 return sf

-In the next section, we’ll use these functions to compute confidence intervals for survival functions.
+Soon we’ll use these functions to compute confidence intervals for survival functions.
+But first let’s see another way to compute Kaplan-Meier estimates.

 13.7.
 Lifelines#

-There is a Python package called lifelines that includes tools for survival analysis, including functions that compute Kaplan-Meier estimates.
+A Python package called lifelines provides tools for survival analysis, including functions that compute Kaplan-Meier estimates.

 The following cell installs lifelines if necessary.